abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 Until...

-An accidental encounter with spirituality literature introduced me to the concept of <i>"Unconditional Love," </i> and I stumbled on a surprising  revelation on romantic relationship hidden in Thomas Hardy’s classic novel, <i>“Far from the madding crowd.”</i> I learned that at several major world religions and ancient spirituality teachings are founded on the premise that “Love is the answer.”
+An accidental encounter with spirituality literature introduced me to the concept of <i>"Unconditional Love," </i> and I stumbled on a surprising  revelation on romantic relationship hidden in a classic novel, <i>“Far from the madding crowd” written by Thomas Hardy</i> I learned that at several major world religions and many Indian yogis' teachings are founded on the premise that “Love is the answer.”

 I will leave my thoughts on “Far from the madding crowd” for another article.
 First, I would like to share the lessons I learned on “unconditional love” from these authors: